ryano0oceros/hugo-projectrefuge/content/docs/resume/index.md

 ![](img/Ryan-GH-pic.jpg)

-Hi my name is Ryan Fallon - I joined the Expert Services team over a year now at GitHub as an Service Delivery Engineer.
+Hi my name is Ryan Fallon - I joined the GitHub Expert Services team over a year now as a Service Delivery Engineer.
 Prior to that I was a Customer Success Architect with HashiCorp and Cloud Infrastructure Architect at AWS.

 ## Experience